EDF Renewables Burnhead Moss Education & Training (BMET) Fund

 The EDF Renewables Burnhead Moss Education & Training (BMET) Fund benefits those living in community council areas of Avonbridge & Standburn and Limerigg & Slamannan in Falkirk and also Blackridge West Lothian.
-The Fund is provided by EDF Renewables, the owners of the Burnhead Moss Wind Farm.
+The fund is provided by EDF Renewables, the Burnhead Moss Wind Farm owners.

 In addition to funds supporting projects in each of the three Community Council areas (see Useful Links, below), a separate ‘Education & Training Fund’ has been set up to provide grants to individuals resident in any of the three areas, to take up vocational education and training opportunities.
 This Education & Training Fund is known as the BMET Fund.

-At minimum, an annual amount of £26,000, inflation adjusted, will be paid into the BMET Fund each year for the operating life of the wind farm.
+At a minimum, an annual amount of £26,000, inflation-adjusted, will be paid into the BMET Fund each year for the operating life of the wind farm.

 Purpose of this fund

 - The BMET Fund provides grants to help local people with vocational education and training opportunities, using local training facilities and creating job opportunities in the local area.

 - The fund seeks to encourage lifelong learning, supporting residents of all ages to take up and progress through education and training courses, thereby increasing skills, qualifications and experience within the community.
 It helps people to overcome financial barriers which might otherwise prevent them from starting, completing or participating fully in courses.

 - For a limited trial period, the fund will also offer a grant towards the costs of one attempt at the DVLA Theory and Driving Tests (excludes individuals eligible for free bus passes).

 Please see 'additional criteria' below to see what levels of support are available.